-The standard annual fee charged for this service ranges from 0.50% to1.50% based on such factors as account size and complexity.
+The standard annual fee charged for this service ranges from 0.50% to 1.50% based on such factors as account size and complexity.
 Fees to be assessed will be specified in the advisory agreement to be signed by the Client.
 Our firm bills on all assets in the account including cash unless indicated otherwise in writing.
 Annualized fees are billed on a pro-rata basis quarterly in advance based on the value of the account(s) on the last day of the last quarter.
 Fees are negotiable and will be deducted from client account(s).
-Adjustments will be made for deposits and withdrawals over \$100,000 during the quarter.
+Adjustments are made for deposits and withdrawals of over \$100,000 during the quarter.
+When funds over \$100,000 are deposited, advisory fees are calculated and are deducted from the account pro rata based on the number of days in the account.
+When withdrawals exceed \$100,000, advisory fees are calculated and are credited to the account pro-rata based on the number of days from when the funds were withdrawn.
 On accounts held directly with the sponsor company, the sponsor company bills the fees in arrears and pays the fee to our firm.
 In rare cases and upon a client's request, our firm will agree to directly invoice.
 As part of this process, Clients understand the following:

-a) The client's independent custodian sends statements at least quarterly showing the market values for each security included in the Assets and all account disbursements, including the amount of the advisory fees paid to our firm;

-- b) Clients will provide authorization permitting our firm to be directly paid by these terms.
+- a) The client's independent custodian sends statements at least quarterly showing the market values for each security included in the Assets and all account disbursements, including the amount of the advisory fees paid to our firm; - b) Clients will provide authorization permitting our firm to be directly paid by these terms.
 Our firm will send an invoice directly to the custodian; and - c) If our firm sends a copy of our invoice to the client, a legend urging the comparison of information provided in our statement with those from the qualified custodian will be included.

-The maximum annual fee charged to clients utilizing Third Party Managers will not exceed the maximum fee published above for this service.
-The Third-Party Managers will debit fees for this service as disclosed in the executed advisory agreement between the client and our firm.
-This fee shall be in addition to any fees assessed by the chosen third-party money manager.
-The third-party money managers we recommend will not directly charge you a higher fee than they would have charged without us introducing you to them.
-Third party money managers establish and maintain their own separate billing processes over which we have no control.
+The maximum annual fee charged by our firm to clients utilizing sub-advisors will not exceed the maximum fee published above for this service.
+This fee shall be in addition to any fees assessed by the chosen sub-advisor.
+The sub-advisors will debit fees for this service as disclosed in the executed advisory agreement between the client and our firm.
+The sub advisor we recommend will not charge you a higher fee than they would have charged without us introducing you to them.
+Sub-advisors establish and maintain their own separate billing processes over which we have no control.
 They will directly bill you and describe how this works in their separate written disclosure documents.